Chicken First Aid Kits

 Aspirin is used to alleviate pain.
 Avoid using aspirin if the bird is bleeding, as aspirin causes the blood to thin and can make bleeding worse.

-This chart from Chicken Health for Dummies better explains how to prepare and administer an Aspirin solution than I could:
+This chart from Chicken Health for Dummies explains more clearly how to prepare and administer an Aspirin solution:

 Hydrogen peroxide is useful for cleaning wounds.
 Dilute it in a solution of equal parts hydrogen peroxide and water before applying.
 Rinse the wound out after the solution has done its work.
 Many posts around BYC say that hydrogen peroxide slows healing because it also kills healthy cells, so it is recommended that you only use it for the initial cleaning of a wound.